mvdh7/PyCO2SYS/docs/detail.md

     Some keys also have alternative "shortcuts" - click on the (1) symbol next to the parameter names.
 These shortcuts can be used both when creating a `CO2System` with `pyco2.sys` and when accessing results from it.
 Shortcut keys are stored in a dict at `pyco2.engine.shortcuts`.

 1. Shortcuts!

-!!! warning "Shortcuts not yet fully implemented"

-    Shortcuts can be used with the following:

-    * `pyco2.sys` function
-    * `solve` method
-    * `adjust` method
-    * `set_uncertainty` method
-    * `propagate` method
-    * accessing results keys with square brackets or dot notation

-    Shortcuts have not yet been implemented for:

-    * `uncertainty` attribute
-    * `get_grads` method
-    * `grads` attribute

-    For these, the complete "formal" kwargs in the correct case must be used, as shown on this page.

 ## Keyword arguments